The Five Sources of Power

 Coercive power

-Acquired through threatening others.
-Conveyed through making employees fear losing job, being demoted, receiving a poor performance review, etc. Unlikely to win respect and loyalty from employees for long.
+Coercive power is acquired through threats.
+It runs on the fear of losing a job, being demoted, or receiving a poor performance review.
+It is unlikely to win respect and loyalty for long.

 Coercive power is the ability to punish.
 Threatening dismissal, demotion, public criticism, exclusion from desirable assignments.